madalin-gheorghe/Nuclei/README.md

 ### V2.0.5 legacy

-[Nuclei2 2.0.5](Nuclei-v2-old/README.md) matches the published Yak release for Rhino 6/7/8/9 on Windows.
-The [release GHA](Nuclei-v2-old/release/nuclei2.gha) is copied unchanged from Yak.
-It includes the embedded "old v2" banner for Rhino 8/9 and grouped N2/N3/N4 tabs.
+V2.0.5 matches the published Yak release for
+Rhino 6/7 on Windows.
 The compatibility build tools and [V2 examples](Nuclei%20Definitions/v2) are included; the original V2 solver source is unavailable.
-Its historical assembly version remains 1.0.0.0;
-the package and Git release version is 2.0.5.

 ### V3.3 CPU